bskinn/jupyter-tempvars/README.md

-I've been developing `jupyter-tempvars` using Python 3.9, but I believe any version of Python 3 that works with the underlying `tempvars` library (and that should be all actively maintained versions, 3.7+!) should work fine.
+I've been developing `jupyter-tempvars` using Python 3.9, but I believe any version of Python 3 that works with the underlying `tempvars` library (which should be all actively maintained versions, 3.7+) should work fine.

 ### Jupyter